IbrahimGhasia/nextjs-smartcontract-lottery-fcc/README.md

 ## Smart Contract Lottery.

-The working app can be viewed [1]: https://wispy-snow-6604.on.fleek.co/ "here"
+The working app can be viewed [here](https://wispy-snow-6604.on.fleek.co/)

 First, run the development server: